ridwanmalik/express-react/README.md

 > I change the default port from 3000 to 1754.
 Because I face some errors.

-> If you want to run it on port 3000 then got to .env file of /src folder and change CLIENT_PORT to 3000 then got to .env file of /client folder and change PORT to 3000
+> If you want to run it on port 3000 then go to .env file of /src folder and change CLIENT_PORT to 3000 then go to .env file of /client folder and change PORT to 3000

 > If you change the server port from 5000 please go to package.json file of /client folder and change the value of "proxy"